Techy-Nature/ETHERTALE/README.md

 1. Download ETHERTALE.zip from [releases page.](https://github.com/Techy-Nature/ETHERTALE/releases)

-2. Extract the folder anywhere you please (just please don't rename the img and font files or move the font and image files outside of their folder structure okay? thx!)
+2. Extract the folder anywhere you please (just please don't rename the img and font files or move the font and image files outside of their folder structure okay? thanks!)

 3. Run index.html in any internet browser